Mike Zunino Player Props: Guardians vs. Nationals

-Mike Zunino -- 0-for-2 in his last game -- will be in action for the Cleveland Guardians versus the Washington Nationals, with Chad Kuhl on the mound, on April 15 at 4:05 PM ET.
+The Cleveland Guardians and Mike Zunino, who went 0-for-2 last time in action, take on Patrick Corbin and the Washington Nationals at Nationals Park, Sunday at 1:35 PM ET.

-In his previous game he had a hitless performance (0-for-2) against the Nationals.
+In his most recent game he had a hitless showing (0-for-2) against the Nationals.

 Mike Zunino Game Info & Props vs. the Nationals